webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/build-a-portfolio-website-with-react-webiny-apollo.md

 #### About page

-Create the `about.tsx` file in the `pages` folder and add the code snippet below.
+Create the `About.tsx` file in the `pages` folder and add the code snippet below.

 ```tsx
 import React from "react";